 No longer a top boxer, Tapia returned to the ring several more times before his final fight in June, 2011, when, overweight and sporting the weathered face of someone ten years older, he won by knockout in Albuquerque.
 Though boxing would provide no more thrills, there was a surprising development in his life.
 Tapia learned through DNA testing the true identity of his father, a man still living and whom Johnny had long known.

 There is a poignant moment toward the end of the film in which father and son sit together.
 Both sport dozens of tattoos, having used their skin as parchment on which to inscribe their own dramas.
-Tapia doesn’t dwell on their relationship for long, nor does it detail how strongly it developed prior to Johnny’s death, but it must have been astonishing, and perhaps astonishingly sad, for Johnny to realize, over 40 years into his life, that he was not alone in the world, and that the man responsible for his creation had actually been close by all along.
+Tapia doesn’t dwell on their relationship for long, nor does it detail how strongly it developed prior to Johnny’s death, but it must have been astonishing, and perhaps astonishingly sad, for Johnny to realize, after four decades, that he was not alone in the world, and that the man responsible for his creation had been close by all along.

 If a human being is a vessel of emotions, Tapia was a powder keg, perpetually on the verge of implosion.
 His emotional transparency popularized him but he was doomed by his lack of control.
-Tapia shows both his darkness and better nature and doesn’t ask for the viewer’s judgement so much as it presents a life that’s too complex to judge.
+An insightful and revealing documentary, Tapia shows both his darkness and his better nature as it presents a life that’s too complex to judge.
 With tragic irony, it was his heart—which had never once let him down inside the ring—that failed him.
 Johnny Tapia died, for the final time, of heart failure at 45, an age much too young for a final exit.
 But without prizefighting, life for an impulsive, troubled, and angry young man on the New Mexican streets might have ended much sooner.
-“Boxing,” he tells the camera, “saved my life.” — Eliott McCormick
+“Boxing,” he tells the camera, “saved my life.”